d2l-ai/d2l-en/chapter_preface/index.md

 #@tab pytorch
 # Saved in the d2l_pytorch package for later use
 import sys
+from matplotlib import pyplot as plt from IPython import display

 d2l = sys.modules[__name__]
 __version__ = '0.5.0'
 ```